Grit1021/Grit1021.github.io/_pages/about.md

 </div>

-# 🏅 Honors and Awards
-- *2020.12* Win the `1st Prize` in the National College Student Mathematical Modeling Competition (Jilin Division).
-- *2020.08*  Win the `3rd Prize` in the "Challenge Cup" National Undergraduate Curricular Academic Science and Technology Works Competition (Jilin University Division).
-- *2019.12* Win the `1st Prize` in the National Undergraduate Mathematics Contest (Jilin Division).

 # 💬 Conferences

 - *2023.10*,8th International Workshop on Simulation and Synthesis in Medical Imaging (SASHIMI) / Synthesizing computed tomography for radiotherapy, Vancouver Canada, Oral.